 Since we have now walked through Postman and seen How to Create and Save a new Request in postman, it’s time to get our hands on the first GET Request in Postman.
 When we request from a client machine (User) to a server machine, we follow an architecture and HTTP Protocol.
-I suggest you to go through the below tutorials to establish nice understanding on HTTP Protocol, Request & Response.
+I suggest you go through the below tutorials to establish a nice understanding of HTTP Protocol, Request & Response.
 These can be viewed here:

 - Preview: This shows the preview of the page that has been sent.
 Don’t worry about the google doodle if it has not been loaded properly.
 Try any other website by your self.

 A response is a more detailed topic than it needs to be explained in this chapter.
-We will be explaining response completely in the next chapter.
+We will be explaining the response completely in the next chapter.